LansQwQ/FINALPROJECTGD/README.md

 I Need A Clue
 --------
-I Need A clue is a A short visual novel game about a detective, players will guide the detective named Anita Clues through solving puzzles while traversing through the streets of the New York in 1960's.
+I Need A Clue is a A short visual novel game about a detective, players will guide the detective named Anita Clues through solving puzzles while traversing through the streets of New York in the 1960's.
 Each challenge helps uncover a mystery while keeping the story engaging.
 Make the right choices to progress through the game.

 Meet Anita Clue – The Detective with a Knack for the Unusual